workshop-opp/OPP-2023-lab-instruction.github.io/content/02_rhacs/001_CVE_Management.en.md

 weight: 2
 ---

-# Contexte :
+#Context :

-L'équipe de sécurité informatique a reçu une alerte concernant une nouvelle vulnérabilité critique (CVE) qui pourrait avoir un impact important sur les systèmes.
-Cette CVE affecte plusieurs  applications.
-Pour prévenir toute exploitation potentielle de cette vulnérabilité, il est crucial de détecter et d'empêcher tout nouveau déploiement d'application susceptible de la contenir.
+The IT Security team received an alert regarding a new critical vulnerability (CVE) that could have a significant impact on systems.
+This CVE affects several applications.
+To avoid potential exploitation of this vulnerability, it is crucial to detect and prevent any new application deployments that may contain it.

-# Objectif de l'exercice :
+# Objective of the exercise:

-L'objectif principal est de mettre en place une politique de sécurité qui bloque tout déploiement d'application contenant la CVE identifiée sur le cluster concerné.
-Cette politique doit être automatisée pour prévenir tout risque de déploiement involontaire d'une application vulnérable.
+The main objective is to implement a security policy that blocks any application deployment containing the identified CVE on the affected cluster.
+This policy must be automated to prevent any risk of unintentional deployment of a vulnerable application.

-# Étapes de l’exercice :
+# Exercise Steps:

-Acceder a l'interface RHACS et rendez vous dans la section Vulnerability Management.
-Cette interface vous donne une visibilite sur l'ensemble des images appartenant a votre scope.
+Access the RHACS interface and go to the Vulnerability Management section.
+This interface gives you visibility on all images belonging to your scope.

-# A vous de jouer
+# Up to you

-A partir de ces differents dashboard nous vous demandons de retrouver et d'exporter toutes les deployment affecte par la CVE sous le format PDF.
+From these different dashboards we ask you to find and export all the deployments affected by the CVE in PDF format.

-Une fois cette etape realiser.
-Rendez vous dans Platform Configuration > Policy Management et cliquez sur Create Policy.
-Vous completerez le formulaire de sorte que toutes les images portant la CVE `CVE X` soit bloque au Stage Build et Deploy avec une methode de reponse de type Inform and Enforce.
+Once this step is completed.
+Go to Platform Configuration > Policy Management and click Create Policy.
+You fill out the form so that all images with the CVE `CVE X` are blocked during Stage Build and Deploy with an Inform and Enforce response method.

 # Solution

-{{%expand "Solution: Exporter la liste des Deployment touche par la CVE CVE-X" %}}
+{{%expand "Solution: Export the list of deployments affected by CVE CVE-X" %}}

-Cliquez sur Application & Infrastructure puis cliquez sur Deployment.
-Dans la barre de filtre ecrivez CVE puis le numero de notre CVE
+Click Application and Infrastructure, then Deployment.
+In the filter bar write CVE then the number of our CVE

-Vous verrez alors apparaitre tout les deployment concerner par notre vulnerabilite.
-Cliquez alors sur Export en haut a gauche pour exporter un PDF contenant l'ensemble des informations.
+You will then see all the deployments affected by our vulnerability appear.
+Then click Export at the top left to export a PDF containing all the information.

-{{% /expand%}}
+{{% /develop%}}

-{{%expand "Solution: Creation de la Policy" %}}
+{{%expand "Solution: Creating the policy" %}}